DREMnet: An Interpretable Denoising Framework for Semi-Airborne Transient Electromagnetic Signal

 Where, \(s_n\) represents the obtained noisy signal, and \(s\) is the forward theoretical data. \(N(0,1)\) denotes the standard Gaussian distribution.
 STD is the uniform noise, and \(n\) is the background noise contribution, which is defined as:

 Where, \( b \) is the noise level at 1 ms. It is typically taken between 1 nV/m² and 5 nV/m² \cite{auken2008resolution}.
+We divided the dataset into training, validation, and test sets in a ratio of 8:1:1, resulting in 40,000 samples for training, and 5,000 samples each for validation and testing.
 For some models, the forward data and the data after noise addition are shown in Fig. \ref{4}.